loopwerk/loopwerk.io/content/articles/2021-01-30-saga-1-inspiration.md

 I was also not too fond of the way Publish has the concept of sections, items and pages; it seemed a bit too complex to me, I just wanted to have the concept of pages and that's it.

-Something that I did very much like was the way you can extend Publish with your own publishing steps, where you're free to modify sections, items and pages - although there were [some limitations](/articles/2021/static-site-publish/).
+Something that I did very much like is the way you can extend Publish with your own publishing steps, where you're free to modify sections, items and pages — although there were sadly [some limitations](/articles/2021/static-site-publish/) that stopped me from using Publish for my website.

 ### My take-aways
 After thinking about how I would want my own generator to work I knew I wanted at least the following things: